artsy/artsy.github.io/_posts/2015-12-09-docker-for-development.markdown

 It's not necessary to expose the ports, but in case we want to connect directly to the MongoDB instance with the `mongo` command without shelling into a container, we need it to be available on our Docker VM's IP address.

-Our Gravity app's YAML file is:
+Our Gravity app's Dusty YAML file is:

 ```yaml
 # apps/gravity.yml